Start A Travel Blog To Fund Your Travels?

-There’s a myriad of Blogging courses who bring promises of turning your travel blog into a full-time income source.
-Heck, I even paid a few hundred bucks and took a few courses.
-But in all honest, none of that shit ever came to fruition.
+There’s a myriad of Blogging courses which bring promises of turning your travel blog into a full-time income source.
+Heck, I even paid a few hundred bucks and took a few classes.
+But in all honesty, none of that shit ever came to fruition.
 At least not yet and probably not for the foreseeable future.

 Since I fancy myself I’m a history buff.
 I liken this to the Gold Rush in 1849 California.